For a better view, rotate DEVICE to landScape - fine art PRINTS AVAILABLE SOON!

 After seeing the history of Nikon online, fond memories of my first camera as a child came to mind.
 It was a black film SLR.
 The camera was a Nikon FE, a hand-me-down from an uncle.
 So I thought it would be awesome to find and own my original camera.
 After some research and failed bids on eBay, I got my hands on a mint black FE2, an upgraded version of the Nikon FE.
 This post will mark my shift back to film photography.
 It was a rather slow re-learning process, but I finally got my workflow set from shooting, selecting a lab to develop film, and scanning the film to digital—the most cumbersome step in the process.

-It may be worth noting that it wasn’t until I read a book about photography entitled: "The Complete Kodak Book of Photography" that I started to understand what I was doing regarding exposure, composition, and understanding the tools of photography.
-Soon after, the shutterbug bit.
-Years went by, and I still relish photography, even more so today.
+It may be worth noting that I got started in photography as a 12-year-old and practiced it with the help of a book about photography entitled: "The Complete Kodak Book of Photography."
+I then started to understand what I was doing and how exposure, composition, and the tools of photography could improve my craft.
+The bug bit, and that was history.

-Allow me to introduce the newest members of my photography family.
+Allow me to introduce the newest (old & very old) members of my photography family...

 The mother of all Folding cameras: Zeiss Ikon Super in 120.
-Also mint but also difficult to shoot... tell me that isn't a beauty!
+Also mint but a pain in the behind to shoot... but tell me that isn't a beauty!

 If you can shoot with a TLR- Twin Lens Reflex, you can shoot with perhaps anything with the exception of "strobist" lighting.
 If you find that even mildy funny, then you belong to the "older" of the "younger" photographers.